auth0/docs/articles/connections/social/github.md

 ## Prerequisites

-Before you connect your Auth0 app to GitHub, you must have an account on the [GitHub Developer](https://github.com/settings/developers) portal.
+Before you connect your Auth0 app to GitHub, you must have a [GitHub Developer](https://github.com/settings/developers) account.

 ## Steps